C. P. Taylor: Plays

-His first play Mr David (1954) won second prize in a playwriting competition organised by the World Jewish Congress.
+His first play Mr David (1954) won second prize in a playwriting competition organized by the World Jewish Congress.
 Unperformed until 1966, a production was arranged by the Jewish State Theatre in Warsaw.

-In 1962 Aa Went Tae Blaydon Races was the first play by Taylor to be premiered by a professional theatre company.
-A historical drama about a miners' strike on Tyneside in 1862, it opened the new Flora Robson Theatre in Newcastle.
+Aa Went Tae Blaydon Races, a historical drama about a miners' strike on Tyneside in 1862, was the first play by Taylor to be premiered by a professional theatre company.
+It opened the new Flora Robson Theatre in Newcastle in 1962.

 A long relationship with the Traverse Theatre in Edinburgh began in 1965, enabling Taylor to leave his day job and concentrate on his work as a dramatist.
 The first play for the Traverse was Happy Days Are Here Again, followed by Bread and Butter (1966), Lies about Vietnam (1969), The Black and White Minstrels (1972), Next Year in Tel Aviv (1973), Schippel (1974), Gynt (1975), Walter (1975), and Withdrawal Symptoms (1978).

-By the late 1970s, Taylor became increasingly involved with the Live Theatre Company in Newcastle, which premiered several of his plays, among them Some Enchanted Evening (1977), Bandits (1977), Operation Elvis (1978), And a Nightingale Sang (1978) – a bitter-sweet comedy set on wartime Tyneside – and The Saints Go Marching In (1980 – later known as Bring Me Sunshine, Bring Me Smiles).
+By the late 1970s, Taylor became increasingly involved with the Live Theatre Company in Newcastle, which premiered several of his plays, among them Some Enchanted Evening (1977), Bandits (1977), Operation Elvis (1978), And a Nightingale Sang (1978) – a bitter-sweet comedy set in wartime Tyneside – and The Saints Go Marching In (1980 – later known as Bring Me Sunshine, Bring Me Smiles).

-In The Peter Pan Man (Scottish Youth Theatre 1978) he transferred J. M. Barrie's play to an Elswick estate.
+In The Peter Pan Man (Scottish Youth Theatre 1978) he transferred the play by J. M. Barrie to an Elswick estate.

-His most successful play is probably Good (1981), in which the liberal German professor Halder (Alan Howard) becomes involved with the Third Reich war machine and Auschwitz through moral cowardice and subtle corruption.
+His most successful play is probably Good (1981), in which a liberal German Professor of German literature, Halder, becomes involved with the Third Reich war machine and Auschwitz through moral cowardice and subtle corruption.
 Halder, however, continues to see himself as a 'good man' even as he is drawn further and further into Hitler's nightmare.
-Good was first staged by the Royal Shakespeare Company at the Donmar Warehouse in September 1981, with Alan Howard winning both the Evening Standard Award and the Plays and Players Best Actor awards.
-The play is frequently revived; in March 1999, also at the Donmar Warehouse, Charles Dance was in the leading role.
+Good was first staged by the Royal Shakespeare Company at the Donmar Warehouse in September 1981, with Alan Howard, as Halder, winning both the Evening Standard Award and the Plays and Players Best Actor awards.
+The play is frequently revived; in March 1999, also at the Donmar Warehouse, Charles Dance played the leading role.
+In 2023, it was produced in London's Harold Pinter theatre, with David Tennant as Halder.